Arch-Network/book/src/guides/how-to-write-arch-program.md

 [The Arch Book] can serve as a reference for concepts introduced here as well as our [docs] for high-level architecture diagrams and comparisons to other similar projects building on Bitcoin.

-For this guide, we will be walking through an example program: `helloworld`.
+For this guide, we will be walking through an example program: helloworld.

 ## Program